Europe 2020 indicators - climate change and energy

 - Share of renewable energy in gross final energy consumption (t2020_31)

 - Gross inland consumption of renewable energy (nrg_107a)

-- Share of renewable energy in fuel consumption of transport (tsdcc340)
+- Share of renewable energy in electricity, transport and heating and cooling (sdg_07_40)

 - Final energy consumption (t2020_34)